Newfoundland Colony: History

 From 1610 onward, English colonists established colonial settlements in Newfoundland, led by proprietary governors, as England tried to create North American footholds.
 John Guy was governor of the first settlement at Cuper's Cove.
 Other settlements were Bristol's Hope, Renews, New Cambriol, South Falkland and Avalon, which was organized as a province in 1623.
 The first governor given jurisdiction over all of Newfoundland was Sir David Kirke in 1638.
 During this period, France had also established settlements in the region, particularly to the west in what is now Quebec.
 It had strong trading ties to many of the indigenous peoples along the Atlantic Coast, including the Mi'kmaq and other Algonquian-speaking peoples.

 The rivalry between England and France in Europe was played out in conflicts in North America, where they struggled for predominance.
 This was particularly true in Newfoundland, where the English colonial settlements on the eastern coasts were in close proximity to the French claims in Southern Newfoundland, which the French dubbed Plaisance.
-The Newfoundland colony was nearly obliterated during the Avalon Peninsula Campaign of King William's War.
+The Newfoundland colony was nearly obliterated during the Avalon Peninsula Campaign of King William's War, the North American theatre of the Nine Years' War (1688–1697).
 In 1696, the French and allied Mi'kmaq armed forces wiped out all but a handful of English settlements on the island of Newfoundland.
 Over the next year, the English repopulated and rebuilt the colony.
 The Treaty of Utrecht in 1713 ceded all of Newfoundland to the British Crown.